maduhu/Documentation/LevelOneClient/Ports.md

 For the DFSP directory API, use the DFSP machine - which might be **ec2-35-163-231-111.us-west-2.compute.amazonaws.com** - combine with the port, **8088** and **/directory/v1/console** to get **http://ec2-35-163-231-111.us-west-2.compute.amazonaws.com:8088/directory/v1/console/**.

-For the Portal links, use the ports below with the same DFSP machine.
+For the Level One Client links, use the ports below with the same DFSP machine.

 ### Service Info